 How can you love someone when you don’t know what it feels like?
 You might want someone to love you, to replace that feeling missing in you.
 It’s possible you need to have someone care for you in various ways.
 You may want intimacy with someone.
 Wanting and needing someone is not loving someone.
 Until you know what it feels like, you will look back and realise to love others you must do so for yourself first.

 Learning to care for yourself

-In my article, I set out some simple techniques which over time can instil the caring and attention you need in yourself and for yourself.
-This involves mirror work, healing and learning to use our emotions to feel better about yourself.
+In my article, I set out some simple techniques that can instil the caring and attention you need in yourself and for yourself over time.
+This involves mirror work, healing and learning to use our emotions to feel better about ourselves.
 There are also some other practices which can help you to become more intimate with yourself and care more internally.
 These consist of:

 - Accepting oneself

 - forgiving self